chrnas/diplomatic-game/README.md

-# diplomaticGame
+# Diplomatic game
-A strategic game focused on diplomacy.
+A strategic game focused on diplomacy and city building.
-The game is unfinished and contains a lot of bugs.

 ![screencap.png](screencap.png)